 Blood sugar imbalance

 Even if you don’t have diabetes, many things can affect your blood sugar levels.
 Things like hormonal changes, stress, what you eat, how active you are, and certain medications can all play a role.
-This can lead to several issues throughout the body, such as:
+This can lead to several issues throughout the body, such as:- Fatigue and low energy levels.

 - Brain fog and difficulty concentrating.